apereo/cas/docs/cas-server-documentation/mfa/DuoSecurity-Authentication.md

 to recognize credentials and authenticate them as part of the REST request.
 The expected parameter name in the request body is `passcode` that can be found from Duo Security's mobile application or received via SMS.

+## Passwordless Authentication

+The integration with Duo Security can also act as an account store for [Passwordless Authentication](../authentication/Passwordless-Authentication-Storage-DuoSecurity.html).
+This behavior needs to be explicitly turned on in CAS settings for eligible multifactor authentication providers.

 ## Troubleshooting